 11 July 2017

 We spent a week bopping around Kashgar after our truck was stuck at the border.
 This beautiful city with its local Ulygur popular holds so much beauty and warmth.
 If your going to be stranded somewhere this is where you want to be.
 We tried to visit the famous Sunday animal market, but it was closed by the government that weekend.
+There is a lot of security and a large police presence in this part of China.
+Which is very different then east China.

 4 July 2017